Hkarnen/kr-translator/README.md

 3. Click "Toggle Selection Mode"
 4. Click on images you want
 5. Click "Translate Selected Images" to extract text
-6. Check browser console for extracted Korean text
+6. Check pop up page for extracted Korean text

+### Branch
+1. This version only prints out the Korean text, without translating with OpenAI

 ## Installation
 1. Clone this repository